Excerpt from Finding Center Stage

 As Henry positioned his red tie over the buttons on his starched, white shirt, he said, “Life is a series of intersections.
 How you navigate them becomes the story of your life.
 Be careful which way you turn.”

-As he wheeled around and marched toward the door, he called over his shoulder, “Be at my house tomorrow night at seven sharp for the party with the board to celebrate your promotion,” before shutting the office door behind him.
+As he wheeled around and marched toward the door, he called over his shoulder, “Be at my house tomorrow night at seven sharp for the party with the board to celebrate your promotion.”
+The office door slammed shut behind him.

 A flash of lightning lit the ceiling-high windows, casting in stark relief the torrent of cold, March rain falling on the high-tech complex just outside of Baltimore.
-Out the window, he saw his uncle’s Mercedes Benz S600 slice two shafts of light through the night, illuminating raindrops as he sped over the speed bump and out of the parking lot.
+Out the window, he saw his uncle’s Mercedes Benz S600 slice two shafts of light through the night, illuminating raindrops as he sped out of the parking lot.
 A low-pitch reverberation of thunder rolled over Netrix’s two-story building, now dark except for Richard’s office light.

 Sitting silently, enraged and littered with pieces of his torn-up life, he grabbed the phone and punched his uncle’s cell phone number.